Such a simple thing to do but it’s the easiest option available and best of all requires no effort on your part.

 Just stop doing what you are doing well and quit.

 It’s so easy to be a quitter as it requires no effort on your part whatsoever – unless you are addicted to something or you’re a workaholic.

 Many blogs advocate the simple life and how to achieve peace from having less.
-It is a good philosophy as many of us are addicted to the things around us thinking that they will make you happy.
+It’s a good philosophy as many of us are addicted to the things around us thinking that they will make us happy.

-Once you have quit your job and your income source dries up, then you’ll notice that any excess weight will peel off you within a few months.
-By then your family should have left as there will be no place to stay, no luxuries, no food and best of all – no money.
+Once you’ve quit your job, and your income source dries up, then you’ll notice that any excess weight will peel off within a few months.
+By then your family should have left as there’ll be no place to stay, no luxuries, no food and best of all – no money.

 If quitting has the ability to wreck your life in one easy step then don’t you think it’s time to make some changes?